 How Does Acupuncture Affect the Body?

-Acupuncture has a profound effect on the body’s physiology.
+Acupuncture Physiotherapy in Delta has a profound effect on the body’s physiology.
 Research suggests that it can influence the release of various substances, such as endorphins, neurotransmitters, and hormones, which regulate pain, mood, and overall well-being.
 Acupuncture also helps regulate the autonomic nervous system, which controls vital functions such as heart rate, blood pressure, and digestion.
 By restoring balance within the body, acupuncture promotes the body’s natural healing mechanisms and enhances overall health.

 What Are the Benefits of Acupuncture?